-Most people surfing the web today suffer from some kind of ADHD.
+Most people surfing the web today have some kind of attention deficit disorder.

-I made this post to boil every single thing I have learned about coffee down to something that can be read and digested in the time it takes to prepare and devour a bowl of instant noodles.
+So I wrote this post to boil every single thing I have learned about coffee down to something that can be read in the time it takes to prepare (and eat) a cup of instant noodles.

 #1: The cherry trumps everything